It's a Jungle Out There (collection): Setting

-The show was set in the Borough Market which, at the time, according to Simon Costin was a "rough" area.
-Costin used the galleries of the market as the catwalk and built an iron backdrop with fake bullet holes to create a gritty atmosphere; he found inspiration for this idea in the ending scene of Arthur Penn's Bonny and Clyde.
+The show was set in the Borough Market, which, according to Simon Costin, was a "rough" area at the time.
+Costin used the galleries of the market as the catwalk and built an iron backdrop with fake bullet holes to create a gritty atmosphere; he found inspiration for this idea in the ending scene of Arthur Penn's Bonnie and Clyde.
 Bashed-up cars were installed, along with heaters and bleachers at the sides of the catwalk.
-The whole budget for the show was 100.000$ and a group of 100 helpers were needed to build the set.
+The whole budget for the show was $100.000, and a group of 100 helpers was needed to build the set.
 Simon Chauduoir, who was in charge of the lighting and sound, used red lightning to create a sinister atmosphere during the previous moments of the show's beginning and used faint lightning during the show with degradation, to resemble fabric's dye.
 The show included music from Armand van Helden "Witch Doktor" and Kool and the Gang "Jungle Boogie", lion roars were also used for the show.

 The collection: stylistic aspects

 The hair and makeup were created to make the models look like animals.
-The markings of Thompson's gazelle's eyes were recreated and also some models wore white contact lenses intending to make them look more "animalistic".
-The hairstyles were mostly influenced by mullet or mohawks style, dyed as gazelle's markings, and some of them included shapes that resembled animal ears.
+The markings of Thompson's gazelle's eyes were recreated, and some models wore white contact lenses, intending to make them look more "animalistic".
+The hairstyles were mostly influenced by mullet or mohawk style, dyed as gazelle's markings, and some of them included shapes that resembled animal ears.
 Most of the fabrics used in this show were fur, leather and silk, although cotton was used in the pieces with Campin's painting prints.
 Some of the looks included pieces of jewellery like iron horns, hands and claws.

 The model Stella Tennant opened the show wearing a black leather dress with patterned floral shapes cut over the fabric, leather gloves and iron jewellery which covered her cheekbones, so the light made her face resemble a Thompson's gazelle.
-The collection would include pieces like acid-washed denim coats and jeans, leather tailoring jackets, silk dresses and tops etc. In some cases, the clothes mixed different fabrics as the piece worn by Jaime King which was made of brown leather and denim; it also included crocodile taxidermy in the shoulders.
-There were fur dresses and see-through pieces with human hair attached.
+The collection would include pieces like acid-washed denim coats and jeans, leather tailoring jackets, silk dresses and tops, etc. In some cases, the clothes mixed different fabrics, as the piece worn by Jaime King, which was made of brown leather and denim; it also included crocodile taxidermy in the shoulders.
+There were fur dresses and see-through pieces, with human hair attached.
 The show closed with the models Debra Shaw, wearing a pony-skin jacket with impala horns over the shoulders, and Alek Wek wearing a dark fur coat with a golden necklace.